 We have wide experience of acting for charities on property disposals, from simple transactions to more complex arrangements involving developers and construction projects.
 We are also able to recommend surveyors who have experience of preparing Charities Act compliant reports.

-If you would like any assistance in relation to disposal of property by a charity, or would like to be added to our mailing list to receive legal updates and information about training, please contact me.
+If you would like any assistance in relation to disposal of property by a charity or charity selling property, or would like to be added to our mailing list to receive legal updates and information about training, please contact me.

 Jenny Smith – Head of Charities Sector